matchy233/typst-chi-cv-template/README.md

 Rip-off of [rip-off of skyzh's CV](https://github.com/matchy233/chi-cv-template), using [Typst](https://typst.app/).

-Like everyone else I'm new to Typst :) PRs and suggestions are welcome.
+Like everyone else I'm new to Typst :) This template mainly serves as a "learning" repo for me to get familiar with `typst` functionalities.
+PRs and suggestions are welcome.

 ⚠️ The implementation of `fontawesome.typ` is far from perfect and **may** conflict with existing `typst` built-in commands!
 Please report any issues you find.